 Every day, your people access cloud apps – whether it’s Microsoft Office 365, Box or Google G Suite – from all types of devices, at the office or remotely.
 If your organisation is looking for a way to gain better visibility into and control over app usage and sensitive data in the cloud, consider evaluating a Cloud Access Security Broker (CASB) solution.

 A CASB is an intermediary between users and cloud platforms that protect data in the cloud while addressing authorisation and visibility concerns of corporations leveraging cloud services.
+Think of a CASB as a central point where all access controls and authorisation rules are validated against set policies.
+A CASB makes it more convenient for administrators to deploy and enforce security policies.
+It helps businesses build security rules when their administrators are unfamiliar with the ways cybersecurity must be provisioned in the cloud.
 As Gartner explains it, CASBs address security gaps associated with third-party cloud services and platforms that are not under your control but that process and store your data.
 While cloud services offer a certain level of security, cloud security is a shared responsibility.
 The onus is on you to protect your users, your workloads and your data.

 Cloud app security has become an essential component of a comprehensive enterprise defence in today’s cloud-driven world.
 Gartner estimates that, by 2022, 60% of enterprises will incorporate CASB into their security toolbox – up from less than 20% today.

 - Meet with our cybersecurity experts to assess your environment and identify your threat risk exposure

 - Within 24 hours and minimal configuration, we’ll deploy our solutions for 30 days